Non-metricity signatures on the Higgs boson signal strengths at the LHC: Ricci-based Gravity Theories and EFTs

-which combines Eddington affine gravity with ideas from BI electromagnetism, where $\beta = \pm 1$, the sign in front of $\Lambda_Q$.
+and it was proposed to avoid the divergent self-energy problem of point charges in classical field theory.
+Interestingly, BI electrodynamics coupled to GR is equivalent to EiBI gravity coupled to Maxwell electrodynamics, as shown in \cite{Delhom:2019zrb}.} where $\beta = \pm 1$ is the sign in front of $\Lambda_Q$.
 In this last case $\Lambda_Q$ is related to $\Lambda_{\text{EiBI}}$ by $\Lambda_Q = \sqrt{M_{\text{Pl}} \, \Lambda_{\text{EiBI}}}$.
 EiBI gravity exhibits nice features as it can yield non-singular solutions for different scenarios in cosmology and astrophysics.
-Similar to the work presented in \cite{Delhom:2020hkb}, we will extract and reinterpret the bounds obtained in our study also in terms of the EiBI model.